Products

 What is Phishing?

 Phishing is a type of cyber attack where individuals are targeted via email, telephone, or text message by an attacker posing as a legitimate organisation, friend or coworker.
 The objective of such attacks is to trick victims into providing sensitive data, including personal identification information, banking and credit card details, and passwords.
+A single deceptive message can lead to personal information theft or device infection with malware.
+However, recognising phishing emails can be a significant step in preventing these attacks.

 Types of Phishing Attacks